 If you’re wondering how it works, it’s actually patterned after a similar remote-controlled tool used in a different surgical theatre.
 The hi-tech part comes from the sheer sensitivity of the remote-controlled arms that reduce whatever faults a human hand can possibly have.
 In not so many words, it’s steadier.

 The surgeon controls the two ‘arms’ and adjusts their movements through a 3D imaging screen.
+This screen provides a magnified view of the eye, allowing the surgeon to see even the smallest details with great clarity.
+The precision of the robotic arms is such that they can perform movements on a micrometer scale, which is crucial for delicate eye surgeries.
 What makes this robot even more appealing is the ‘arms’ are modular systems that are designed to hold various tools according to what the surgeon requires.
+These tools can range from tiny scalpels to laser devices, making the system highly versatile.

 Source Gizmag